mattmaniak/fiflo/README.md

 - make,
 - gcc >= 4.9 or clang >= 3.6,
 - gzip (only for the installation),
-- sudo (e.g. if You're running the bare Debian on root...)
+- sudo (only for the installation).

 ### Clone on a desktop, compile and run.
 ```